danofthewired/puppet-bitbucket/README.md

 #####`$stop_bitbucket`
 If the bitbucket service is managed outside of puppet the stop_bitbucket paramater can be used to shut down bitbucket for upgrades.
 Defaults to 'service bitbucket stop && sleep 15'
 #####`deploy_module`
 Module to use for installed bitbucket archive fille.
-Supports puppet-archive and puppet-staging.
+Supports puppet-archive and nanliu-staging.
 Defaults to 'archive'.
-Archive supports md5 hash checking, Staging support s3 buckets.
+Archive supports md5 hash checking, Staging supports s3 buckets.
 #####`config_properties`
 Extra configuration options for bitbucket (bitbucket-config.properties).
 See https://confluence.atlassian.com/display/STASH/Bitbucket+config+properties for available options.
 Must be a hash, Default: {}